HEMATOPOIETIC STEM CELL MOBILIZER

 Mozobil comes in the form of a solution in a single-use vial.

-The FDA-approved label for Mozobil lists common side effects including headache, dizziness, fatigue, joint pain, nausea, diarrhea, vomiting, and injection site reactions.
+The FDA-approved label for Mozobil lists common side effects including headache, dizziness, fatigue, joint pain, nausea, diarrhea, vomiting, elevated white blood cell count, low platelet count, and injection site reactions.

 Rare but serious side effects listed for Mozobil include hypersensitivity reactions, rupture of the spleen, mobilization of cancer cells out of the bone marrow, and fetal harm in pregnant women.